 This website attempts to share my journey in snow.
 In the menu system you will find a yearly history of my creations and, if you are interested, you can follow my development as an artist.
-Elsewhere you will find more detail on many topics such as: how to make a tower of snow, how I make the eyes, how I make them spin, how I use plasticine to improve my sculpting skills and more.
+Elsewhere you will find more detail on many topics such as: how to make a tower of snow, how I make them spin, how I use plasticine to improve my sculpting skills, how I create the eyes and more.
+And everything is free!
 Enjoy!

-And lastly, consider joining my virtual and socially distanced snow sculpting club!
-I created the club to help us all survive the pandemic of 2020!
+Lastly, consider joining my virtual and socially distanced snow sculpting club!
+I created the club to help us all survive the pandemic that started in 2020!
 Check out the menu above for the appropriate link.
 But even if you don't join the club, the page will show you how to get started with snow sculpting--especially when the snow is non-packing!
 Included on the page is detailed instructions on how to make the snow pounding tool I designed--it's called the QP7000!
+I do NOT sell this tool—remember, everything is free!

 There are now over 30 commercial free ‘how to’ videos too.
 You can jump to them by popping open the SNOW SCULPTING CLUB menu above.
 For the majority of the demos only a ‘robust plastic knife’ is used.
 Some videos do review other tools.
 Parents and guardians should always be involved in tool choice decisions.
 Safety first!